The Difference Between the Deficit Versus the Debt

 Second, the interest on the debt is added to the deficit each year.
 About 5 percent of the budget goes toward debt interest payments.
 Interest on the debt hit a record in FY 2011, reaching $454 billion.
 That beat its prior record of $451 billion in FY 2008, despite lower interest rates.
 By the FY 2013 budget, the interest payment dropped to $248 billion, as interest rates fell to a 200-year low.

-Third, the debt decreases tax revenue in the long run.
-That further increases the deficit.
+Third, the debt decreases tax revenue in the long run, which further increases the deficit.
 As the debt continues to grow, creditors become concerned about how the U.S. government will repay it.
-Over time, these creditors expect higher interest payments to provide a greater return for their increased perceived risk.
-Higher interest costs dampen economic growth.
+Over time, creditors, claiming the deficit increases their risk, may demand higher interest rates so that they can receive higher returns.
+Raising those rates may dampen economic growth.

 Not every dollar creates the same number of jobs.
-For example, military spending creates 8,555 jobs for every billion dollars spent.
-That's less than half the jobs created by that same billion spent on construction.
-For that reason, it's not the best unemployment solution.
+For example, military spending creates 8,555 jobs for every $1 billion spent.
+That's less than half the jobs created by $1 billion spent on construction.
+For that reason, the military is not the best unemployment solution.

-In the long run, the resultant debt is very damaging to the economy.
-First, is because of higher interest rates.
-Second, the U.S. government may be tempted to let the value of the dollar fall.
-That means the debt repayment will be in cheaper dollars.
-As this happens, foreign governments and investors will be less willing to buy Treasury bonds.
-That forces interest rates even higher.
+In the long run, debt can damage the economy because of higher interest rates.
+Other issues occur if the U.S. government lets the value of the dollar fall.
+One effect is that the debt repayment will be in cheaper dollars.
+As this happens, foreign governments and investors become less willing to buy Treasury bonds, which forces interest rates even higher.